 - Haven Term: Haven Terms is available nationwide to customers under the age of 64.
 You can choose a term of 10, 15, 20, 25 or 30-year term lengths, and you can purchase up to $3 million in coverage.
 Depending on your answers to the preliminary health questions and the amount of coverage you want, you may need to get a medical exam.

 - Haven Simple: The Haven Simple plan is of the simplified issue variety, meaning you don’t have to get a medical exam.
 You can apply online in minutes and, if approved, get coverage the same day.
 Only individuals between the ages of 20 and 55 are eligible, and you can choose a term of five, 10, 15 or 20 years.
 Available coverage ranges from $25,000 to $500,000.

 Haven Life has the following riders:

 - Accelerated Death Benefit: If the covered person is terminally ill with 12 to 24 months left to live, the accelerated death benefit rider allows the person to use a portion of their policy’s death benefit while they’re living.
-This rider is included with all policies.
+This rider is included in all policies.

 - Waiver of Premium: If you become totally disabled due to illness or injury, you don’t have to pay your policy’s premiums for the length of the disability.
-This rider is optional, and is available at an additional cost to individuals under the age of 59.
+This rider is optional and is available at an additional cost to individuals under the age of 59.

 Haven Life’s plans are either fully underwritten or of the simplified issue type; the company does not sell guaranteed issue policies.
 If you have existing health issues, Haven Life may deny your application for coverage.